Consultation, representation and participation

 - the requirement for PCBUs to provide Workplace Health and Safety Queensland with a list of HSRs and deputy HSRs for each work group

-- mandatory training for HSRs within six months of a HSR being elected to the role and refreshed at three yearly intervals.
+- mandatory training for HSRs within three months of a HSR being elected to the role and refreshed at three yearly intervals.

 - the requirement for PCBUs to forward to the regulator a copy of all PINs issued by HSRs